-4.2.11 Labour relations
+4.2.11 Labour Relations

-Approximately 1,600 of our employees are represented by unions and are covered by 42 collective agreements.
-These differing collective bargaining agreements have various expiration dates.
+Approximately 1,700 of our employees are represented by unions and are covered by 43 collective agreements.
+These differing collective bargaining agreements have various expiration dates, including that of an employee group in Montreal, Canada which is expiring in June 2018 and is currently in the process of being renewed.
 While we maintain positive relationships with our respective unions, the re-negotiations of the collective bargaining agreements could result in work disruption including work stoppages or work slowdowns.
 Should a work stoppage occur, it could interrupt our manufacturing or service operations at the impacted locations which could adversely affect service to our customers and our financial performance.

-4.2.12 Environmental liabilities
+4.2.12 Environmental Matters